 The next thing to consider is the wireless security standard that the router supports.
 This standard is what encrypts the data going between your device and the router, and helps protect your personal and private information.

 These days it would be hard to purchase a router that doesn’t support WPA2 as it has been around for a long time.
-However, for future proofing, we would recommend buying one which supports the more secure WPA3 standard.
-A WPA3 router will still be backward compatible with WPA2 devices.
+For future-proofing, we would recommend buying one which supports the more secure WPA3 standard.
+A WPA3 router will still be backward compatible with WPA2 devices, so you can run it in transition mode now and shift fully to WPA3 once your older devices age out.

 Wired Ports